MinaProtocol/mina/src/app/test_executive/README.md

 	2. `export GOOGLE_CLOUD_KEYFILE_JSON=<path-to-service-account-key-file>`
 	(Note: before you run this export command or set this environment variable, you may want to check if `GOOGLE_CLOUD_KEYFILE_JSON` is already in your path-- if it is then what you already have may work without further changes.)

 - `GCLOUD_API_KEY` is a string which is your access key to the gcloud api.
-To obtain this key, go to the API Credentials page (https://console.cloud.google.com/apis/credentials), find the key called "Integration-tests log-engine" and copy the key for that onto your clipboard.
+To obtain this key, go to the [GCP API Credentials page](https://console.cloud.google.com/apis/credentials), find the key called "Integration-tests log-engine" and copy the key for that onto your clipboard.
 Run `export GCLOUD_API_KEY=<key>` and/or put the export command into your .bashrc or .profile.
 This API key is shared by everyone, there is no need to create your own.

 - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` are all the AWS access credential env vars.
 Just talk to the O(1) Labs Velocity Team to obtain these creds